shvechikov/lisp.py/README.md

 # LISP in LISP in Python

-It is a result of a little practical experiment that was done during reading [The Roots of LISP][1] — a great article by Paul Graham.
+This little project was created to understand how LISP works.
+It was done after reading [The Roots of LISP][1] — a great article by Paul Graham.

 The challenge was to create from scratch a basic LISP interpreter in Python